SJXer/MASS_Edu/README.md

-# Multi-AI
+# MASS_Edu
-The code for "Multi-AI: Configurable General Multi-Agent Interaction Framework".
+The code for "MASS_Edu: Multi-Agent Sandbox Simulations for Educational Scenarios".